prasad1987/DevOps-interview-questions-/SRE-1.md

 Change Management:

 Change Management ensures that modifications to applications, infrastructure, or configurations are implemented in a controlled and approved manner with minimal risk to production services.
 This includes approvals, testing, deployment planning, and rollback procedures.

+Q11.
+How do you handle Incident Management in Production?

+When a production incident is reported through PagerDuty or monitoring tools, I first acknowledge the alert and assess the business impact.
+Then I verify application, infrastructure, Kubernetes pods, logs, and dashboards to identify the affected components.
+Based on the impact, I classify the incident severity (P1/P2/P3), create or update the incident ticket, and engage the required teams.
+My primary focus is to restore the service quickly using mitigation actions such as rollback, restart, scaling, or failover.
+Once the service is restored, I validate system health, communicate updates to stakeholders, and document the incident details.
+Finally, I participate in RCA and Problem Management activities to prevent similar incidents in the future

+Alert → Acknowledge → Assess Impact → Prioritize → Communicate → Investigate → Mitigate → Restore → RCA → Prevent Recurrence